Rari-Capital/rari-stable-pool-contracts/API.md

 Returns the number of pending withdrawals in the queue of the specified currency.

 Parameters:
- - **currencyCode** (string): The current code of the pending withdrawals.
+ - `currencyCode` (string): The currency code of the pending withdrawals.

 ## uint256 RariFundManager.getPendingWithdrawalPayee(string currencyCode, uint256 index)

 Returns the payee of a pending withdrawal of the specified currency.

 Parameters:
- - **currencyCode** (string): The current code of the pending withdrawals.
+ - `currencyCode` (string): The currency code of the pending withdrawal.
- - **index** (uint256): The index of the pending withdrawal.
+ - `index` (uint256): The index of the pending withdrawal.

 ## uint256 RariFundManager.getPendingWithdrawalAmount(string currencyCode, uint256 index)

 Returns the amount of a pending withdrawal of the specified currency.

 Parameters:
- - **currencyCode** (string): The current code of the pending withdrawals.
+ - `currencyCode` (string): The currency code of the pending withdrawal.
- - **index** (uint256): The index of the pending withdrawal.
+ - `index` (uint256): The index of the pending withdrawal.

-## uint256 RariFundManager.getTotalBalance(string currencyCode)
+## uint256 RariFundManager.getFundBalance()

-Returns the fund's total investor balance (combined balance of all users of the fund; unlike getRawTotalBalance, excludes unclaimed interest fees) of the specified currency.
+Returns the fund's total investor balance (all RFT holders' funds but not unclaimed fees or pending withdrawals) of all currencies in USD (scaled by 1e18).

 Development notes:

- - *Ideally, we can add the view modifier, but Compound's getUnderlyingBalance function (called by getRawTotalBalance) potentially modifies the state.*
+ - *Ideally, we can add the view modifier, but Compound's getUnderlyingBalance function (called by getRawFundBalance) potentially modifies the state.*

-## uint256 RariFundManager.getRawInterestAccrued(string currencyCode)
+## int256 RariFundManager.getInterestAccrued()

-Returns the raw total amount of interest accrued by the fund as a whole (including the fees paid on interest).
+Returns the total amount of interest accrued by past and current RFT holders (excluding the fees paid on interest) in USD (scaled by 1e18).

-Parameters:

- - **currencyCode** (string): The currency code of the interest to be calculated.

 Development notes:

- - *Ideally, we can add the view modifier, but Compound's getUnderlyingBalance function (called by getRawTotalBalance) potentially modifies the state.*
+ - *Ideally, we can add the view modifier, but Compound's getUnderlyingBalance function (called by getRawFundBalance) potentially modifies the state.*

-## uint256 RariFundManager.getInterestAccrued(string currencyCode)
+## uint256 RariFundManager.getInterestFeeRate()

+Returns the fee rate on interest.

+## int256 RariFundManager.getInterestFeesGenerated()

-Returns the amount of interest accrued by investors (excluding the fees taken on interest).
+Returns the amount of interest fees accrued by beneficiaries in USD (scaled by 1e18).

-Parameters:

- - **currencyCode** (string): The currency code of the interest to be calculated.

 Development notes:

- - *Ideally, we can add the view modifier, but Compound's getUnderlyingBalance function (called by getRawTotalBalance) potentially modifies the state.*
+ - *Ideally, we can add the view modifier, but Compound's getUnderlyingBalance function (called by getRawFundBalance) potentially modifies the state.*

-## uint256 RariFundManager.getCombinedUsdInterestAccrued()
+## int256 RariFundManager.getRawInterestAccrued()

-Returns the amount of interest accrued by investors across all currencies in USD (scaled by 1e18).
+Returns the raw total amount of interest accrued by the fund as a whole (including the fees paid on interest) in USD (scaled by 1e18).

 Development notes:

- - *Ideally, we can add the view modifier, but Compound's getUnderlyingBalance function (called by getRawTotalBalance) potentially modifies the state.*
+ - *Ideally, we can add the view modifier, but Compound's getUnderlyingBalance function (called by getRawFundBalance) potentially modifies the state.*

-## uint256 RariFundManager.getInterestFeesGenerated(string currencyCode)
+## uint256 RariFundManager.getRawFundBalance()

-Returns the amount of interest fees accrued by beneficiaries.

-Parameters:

- - **currencyCode** (string): The currency code of the interest fees to be calculated.
+Returns the fund's raw total balance (all RFT holders' funds + all unclaimed fees but not pending withdrawals) of all currencies in USD (scaled by 1e18).

 Development notes:

- - *Ideally, we can add the view modifier, but Compound's getUnderlyingBalance function (called by getRawTotalBalance) potentially modifies the state.*
+ - *Ideally, we can add the view modifier, but Compound's getUnderlyingBalance function (called by getRawFundBalance) potentially modifies the state*